Overcoming Conflicting Data when Updating a Neural Semantic Parser: Mitigation Methods

 \subsubsection{Intent-only Loss}

-The idea of the intent-only loss variant of the data selection method is to try to include some information about the predicted-changed examples without requiring us to know the full form of the tree after a change.
-While we know that the examples may have changed, in general we do not know if or how the argument structure will change for all examples.
+The idea of the intent-only loss variant of the data selection method is to try to take advantage of more information about the predicted-changed examples without requiring us to know the full form of the tree after a change.
+While we know that these examples are likely to have changed, in general we do not know if or how the full argument structure will change for all examples.
 However, it is usually possible to know what the intent should be for the \partition{changed} examples.
 If the update is introducing a new intent, we can use this new intent for the predicted-changed examples.
 If the update only affects arguments, we can keep the original intents for the examples.
 Which of these cases applies can be specified manually (as we do in our experiments), or could likely be determined automatically by running a V1 model on the V2 data and comparing the intents.
 Once we have determined the new top-level intent for the predicted-changed examples, we will include them as special training examples that only receive a loss on their intent.
 Since the intent is the first token to be predicted by the sequence-to-sequence decoder, we can simply mask out the loss for the rest of the tokens in the sequence.
 With this masking, argument structure prediction will be unaffected by these examples, and the model must defer to other examples, such as those in the V2 training set, to learn argument labeling.

-One case that we do not currently handle and leave to future work are updates that introduce multiple new intents simultaneously.
+One case that this approach does not currently handle are updates that introduce multiple new intents simultaneously, and we leave an exploration of that case to future work.
 To use an intent-only loss on those updates, more fine-grained classifications are needed to determine what the correct intent for the \partition{changed} examples are.